 It seems like everyone in town participates in Franklin’s annual Christmas parade which kicks off the holiday season in this historic Tennessee town.
 The festivities continue with the annual Dickens of a Christmas Festival which brings characters to life from Oliver Twist and A Christmas Carol and features tasty Victorian-era treats.
 The event also features a Victorian village with traditional decorations to admire.
-Tennessee’s small towns are filled with character, history, and charm, so be sure to explore all our picks on our list of Tennessee Hallmark Christmas movie towns.
+Tennessee’s small towns are filled with character, history, and charm, so be sure to explore other Tennessee Hallmark Christmas movie towns.

 8. Statesville, North Carolina

 Statesville, North Carolina, brings the holiday cheer with a variety of events for adults and kids alike throughout the Christmas holidays.
 Everything kicks off with the annual tree lighting and horse-drawn carriage rides through town.

 The Holiday Shop & Stroll Spectacular is a great way to explore the town and get your Christmas shopping done, with trolly and train rides, open houses at the local shops, and a live nativity scene.
 The town also transforms its City Hall into Santa Central, where kids can send letters to the North Pole and get a personalized reply.